dardin88/PETrA/README.md

 # PETrA: Power Estimation Tool for Android

 PETrA is a software able to estimate the energy consumption of method calls in Android apps.
-It is based on some Android tools that are Monkey, Batterystats, Systrace, and dmtracedump.
+It is written in Java and it is based on some Android tools such as Monkey, Batterystats, Systrace, and dmtracedump.

 For more information on these tools please take a look to the references.